 Serving suggestions

-Serve your iced Americano in a tall glass for an elegant presentation.
-This will make it visually appealing and give you more room to add ice and other garnishes.
+Serve your iced Americano in a tall glass.
+This will make it visually appealing and give you more room to add ice.
+The drink goes well with light pastry, such as almond biscotti or a pistachio cream croissant.

 Storage